 Rusty's adjustable rear UCAs

 Activated: DRLs + Tilting Mirrors

-Realistic TRC-482 CB with Firestik antenna and mount
+Cobra LX 29 LE CB with Firestik antenna

 Rear fog lights